rebuilding mellon square

-The Pittsburgh Parks Conservancy is currently leading a complete renewal of Mellon Square.
-The restoration began in 2009 when the Parks Conservancy engaged Heritage Landscapes to develop a Preservation, Interpretation & Management Plan for Mellon Square.
-This plan structures the Square's preservation, revitalization, interpretation and management into the future.
+The Pittsburgh Parks Conservancy is carrying out a complete revitalizion of Mellon Square.
+The restoration began in 2009 when the Parks Conservancy engaged Heritage Landscapes to develop a comprehensive plan for the Square.
+This comprehensive plan structures the preservation, revitalization, interpretation and management into the future.

 The Parks Conservancy is in partnership with the City of Pittsburgh, the Pittsburgh Parking Authority, the Pittsburgh Downtown Partnership, and the Pittsburgh History and Landmarks Foundation to address the needs of both the park and its users and keep Mellon Square vibrant for years to come.